Hughav92/PhD_Thesis_Obsidian_Vault/Publish Pages/Homepage.md

 - A [[Multimodal Methods Systematic Review|systematic review of analytical methods]] used in various disciplines of music research for the analysis of multimodal datasets
 - An exploration of how different approaches towards the [[Time and Space in Synchronisation and Alignment|temporal synchronisation of time-series signals create a spatial perspective for further analysis methods]]
-- Analysing how well [[Multimodal Learning HAR|transfer learning can be applied to leverage large, pretrained models for Human Activity Recognition]] and how accelerometer and depth image data compare both with and without the support of RGB camera data in order to preserve privacy - this is part for the course [IN9490 – Advanced Topics in Artificial Intelligence for Intelligent Systems](https://www.uio.no/studier/emner/matnat/ifi/IN9490/)
+- Analysing how well [[Multimodal Learning HAR|transfer learning can be applied to leverage large, pretrained models for Human Activity Recognition]] and how multimodal learning with accelerometer and depth image data, both with and without the support of RGB camera data, compare in order to preserve user privacy - this is for the course [IN9490 – Advanced Topics in Artificial Intelligence for Intelligent Systems](https://www.uio.no/studier/emner/matnat/ifi/IN9490/)
-- A study of the [[MoCap Latency Perception|perception of latency]] in the visualisation of
+- A study of the [[MoCap Latency Perception|perception of latency]] with respect to the visual representation of optical marker-based motion capture data and how this relates to the "human-ness" of the representation's form and the form's motion

+In addition, I am working on:

+- Developing a system to [[IR Light Level Compensation|compensate for varying levels of stage lighting]] in infra-red video recordings of audiences in live concert research, in order to streamline motion analysis

 # Daily Note

+Daily notes are where I document my goals and tasks for the day, log what I worked on and any literature that I have read, and reflect upon the ongoing status of the project.

 %% DATAVIEW_PUBLISHER: start
 ```dataview